-- registration of applicants - inspection of registered providers - checking that providers, including those who are not registered with us but may need to be, meet legal requirements for registration - taking enforcement action where requirements of registration are not met.
+- 7. There are four aspects to Ofsted's regulation of early years providers.
+These are: - registration of applicants - inspection of registered providers - checking that providers, including those who are not registered with us but may need to be, meet legal requirements for registration - taking enforcement action where the requirements of registration are not met.